Andrea Berta

 Andrea Berta (born 1 January 1972) is an Italian football executive and businessman, currently serving as sporting director of Premier League club Arsenal.
-Renowned for his methodical and strategic approach to squad building, talent acquisition and long-term planning, Berta is widely regarded as one of the top sporting directors in European football.
-He rose to international prominence during a highly successful 12-year spell at Atlético Madrid.
+He rose to prominence during a 12-year spell at Atlético Madrid.

 Early life and education

 Berta was born in Orzinuovi, in the province of Brescia, Italy.
 Before entering football, he worked in banking and finance, including a role as branch manager at BCC Pompiano.
 His interest in football management emerged from organizing local tournaments, which eventually led him into the professional football world.

 Career

 Early career

 Berta began his executive career in Italian football with Carpenedolo (2002–2007), where he served in a technical role.
 He later held positions at Parma (2007–2009) and Genoa (2009–2012), working in various scouting and sporting director capacities.
 His early work in Italy helped establish his reputation for spotting talent and managing club resources efficiently.

 Atlético Madrid (2013–2025)

 In 2013, Berta joined Atlético Madrid as Technical Director, and was promoted to Sporting Director in 2017.
 During his tenure, Atlético Madrid enjoyed one of the most successful periods in its modern history: